 A. Local chapters of Romance Writers of America sponsor several contests throughout the year.
 If you’re writing romance, chick lit or women’s fiction, I would seriously consider joining RWA.
 For networking, market information and just plain old fashioned support, it can’t be beat.
 And as part of your membership fee, you’ll get the Romance Writers Report every month, filled with articles on craft, the biz, the writing life and, yes, exhaustive listings of contests for both published and unpublished writers.

 A. If you’re targeting Harlequin/Silhouette, you don’t need an agent to sell to any of their lines/imprints except for Mira, their mainstream women’s fiction imprint.
-I’ve sold more than twenty books to Har/Sil without one, and more than fifty percent of their authors are unagented, in large part because their contracts are pretty much ironclad – very little wiggle room as far as royalty rates, etc. go.
+I’ve sold more nearly forty books to Har/Sil without one, and more than fifty percent of their authors are unagented, in large part because their contracts are pretty much ironclad – very little wiggle room as far as royalty rates, etc. go.
 You also don’t need one for the smaller print publisher or e-publishers, as a rule.
 Most “big” houses, however, will only review material submitted to them through an agent.
 If you’re writing single title romance or mainstream, you’re probably going to need an agent to not only submit to more than one house at a time (problematic to do on your own), but to, well, act as your agent to ensure you get the best possible deal, since those contracts are far more flexible and hence trickier to navigate.

 To begin the agent search (and it has been said, and not without cause, that it’s harder to get an agent than interest an editor), get a copy of Writer’s Market from Writer’s Digest (many local libraries have a copy so you don’t have to fork over the big bucks to buy it, although with the big bucks comes the privilege of writing rude things in the margins next to the editors and agents who malign – or worse, completely ignore – your precious babies).
 Anyway. . .WD has lists galore of editors and agents looking to buy/represent the kinds of books you write.
 THIS IS VERY IMPORTANT: Hard as this might be to believe, no matter how stunningly brilliant your medieval vampire secret baby space drama might be, if the agent says she doesn’t rep medieval vampire secret baby space dramas, she’s really means it.
 So don’t send it to her.
 Unless you actually like getting rejections, in which case, knock yourself out.
 You can also find agent listings on the RWA website, as well as their periodic agent listings in RWR, you can go to conferences and meet agents in person, and/or just ask around.
 Be forewarned, however – finding an agent is not unlike finding a spouse.
 And, in just the same way that not all marriages work out, neither do all agent/client relationships.
 So take your time, ask lots of questions, and don’t feel obligated to sign with the first person who says she likes your work (tempting though that might be).
 You’re entrusting this person with your career, after all, so make sure the two of you are sharing the same vision for that career.